Looking for the best (i.e., cheapest) way to buy bitcoin (BTC) with a debit or credit card in the UK?

 Remember: I’m not a financial advisor.
 Check out my full disclaimer.

 Cheaply Buy Bitcoin with Debit Card in the UK

 Let’s get straight to the point.

-Wirex’s rates (about 1.5% markup) beat every other option (by a significant margin) which allows you to purchase bitcoin with a debit or credit card in the UK.
-However, their rates also tend to undercut lots of sellers on Localbitcoins and BitBargain.
+Wirex’s rates (about 0.5% markup) beat every other option (by a VERY significant margin) which allows you to purchase bitcoin with a debit or credit card in the UK.
+Their rates also tend to undercut lots of sellers on Localbitcoins and BitBargain.

-When I tested them, their bitcoin rates were just 1.1% above the mid-market rate.
+When I tested them, their bitcoin rates were between 0.3% and 0.5% above the mid-market rate.